huseyinyilmaz/placebo/doc/index.rst

        self.assertEqual(result,
                         [{"id": 1}, {"id": 2}, {"id": 3}])

 Defaut value for status code is 200 and default value for http method is 'GET'.
-So we did not need to specify those values in our object.
-If we wanted to specify all fields.
-We could do something like following:
+So we did not need to specify those values in our class.
+If we wanted to specify all fields, we could do something like this:

 .. code-block:: python